TheAlchemyIndex/fpl-data-calculator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-After ensuring that Scala and Spark are installed, clone this repo and run the main method in Main.java.
+After ensuring that Scala and Spark are installed, clone this repo and run the main method in Main.scala.
 </br>
 </br>
 The config parameters for this project can be accessed in src/main/resources/fpl_understat_processor.conf.
 The default